 Vision is important because you will try to develop various ways to make it happen.
 Here are reasons to explain why vision is important to your company:

 Directions guide.
-Vision shows where your company should go.
-So, when you know where to go, you can decide what to do and prepare.
+Your company’s vision shows where it should go.
+When you know where to go, you can decide what to do and prepare.

 Motivation.
-By knowing the direction to go, it becomes motivation and inspiration for the people in your company.
-It unites them to jointly realize the vision you build.
+Knowing the direction to take motivates and inspires the people in your company.
+It unites them to realize the vision you build jointly.

 Priority.
 Strategic planning requires a vision and mission.
-It helps the management in your company in setting priorities in designing strategies and allocating resources.
+It helps the management in your company set priorities, design strategies, and allocate resources.
 That way, they ensure resources are directed and working towards achieving common goals and objectives.

 Contribution.
 Having a good vision directs your employees on how they can contribute.
 You break down the company’s vision into various objectives, including strategic, tactical, and operational objectives.
 By breaking it down into objectives, you tell your employees how they should contribute and, for managers, guide them in allocating resources effectively.